-There are a lot of questions that IDIs can help answer.
+There are many questions that IDIs can help answer.
 A few examples based on the work we are doing with our clients include:

-- Sales Win-Loss Interview: Whether you ultimately win or lose a sales deal, acquiring insight into all of the decision drivers – what worked in your company’s favor, what worked against you, and what really didn’t factor into the final decision – is a critically important endeavor.
-We interview the decision maker to answer these questions so you know where you can improve to win more deals.
+Whether you ultimately win or lose a sales deal, acquiring insight into all of the decision drivers – what worked in your company’s favor, what worked against you, and what really didn’t factor into the final decision – is a critically important endeavor.
+We interview the decision-maker to answer these questions so you know where you can improve to win more deals.

-- Customer Defection Analysis: For this program, we conduct interviews with customers that have recently churned to find what factors may be influencing or contributing to customer dissatisfaction.
+Learning from failure can be equally valuable as learning from success.
+In-depth interviews with customers that have recently churned helps paint a clear picture of the drivers of customer dissatisfaction.
+Are there perceived gaps in your offering?
 Was it a service issue?
 Did they have a concern about cost or value?
 Did a competitor’s pitch lure them away?
 We dig deep to understand why your customers churn so you can address these issues quickly.
 Importantly, we analyze the feedback to identify trends and themes over time.

 In order for any type of in-depth interview to be successful, it has to be done right.
 IDIs reveal the most when they are conducted by experienced researchers because it takes careful planning to know what questions to ask (and how to ask them), when to probe further on a topic, and when to move on.
 Capturing all the nuances from an interview takes a lot of work.
 You can find tips for interviewing customers here.